What are medical services in Finland like?

 When we asked expats and global nomads about the quality of medical care in Finland, they replied...

 "In Finland, medical services are of a high standard and are easily accessible.
 The country has a comprehensive public health care system, which is free of charge for all citizens.
 The system is funded by taxes and provides a wide range of services, including preventive care, diagnosis, treatment, and rehabilitation.
 Finland also has a number of private health care providers, which offer more specialized services.
-In addition, Finland has a well-developed network of pharmacies, which provide prescription and over-the-counter medications," explained one expat living in Finland.
+In addition, Finland has a well-developed network of pharmacies, which provide prescription and over-the-counter medications," remarked another expat who made the move to Finland.

 Other Questions: